Juniper/ruby-junos-ez-stdlib/docs/Providers/L2ports.md

   - `:description` - String description at the logical interface level
   - `:untagged_vlan` - String, VLAN-name for packets without VLAN tags
-  - `:tagged_vlans` - Array of VLAN-names for packets with VLAN tags
+  - `:tagged_vlans` - Set of VLAN-names for packets with VLAN tags
   - `:vlan_tagging` - [true | false] - indicates if this port accepts packets with VLAN tags

 # METHODS